-We equip our interns with the experience needed to excel in their future career.
-We also equip them to advance religious liberty in the long term.
-We do this by teaching the legal and historical foundations of “religious liberty for all,” and providing training in an environment where they can work alongside fellow interns from the nation’s best schools and Becket’s communications team.
-Each intern will have the opportunity to work one-on-one with a Becket’s communications team member to create messaging and media that shape the perception of religious liberty in the public square.
+We equip our interns with the tools and experience needed to excel in their future career and to advance religious liberty in their chosen profession.
+We do this by teaching the legal and historical foundations of “religious liberty for all” and providing hands-on training in a fast-paced environment that allows interns to work alongside Becket’s diverse team of experts.
+Each intern will have the opportunity to work one-on-one with a Becket mentor to develop and execute a summer work plan and receive comprehensive feedback.

 How to Apply

-- A writing sample and/or sample of photography or videography skills
+- Writing sample and/or sample of photography or videography skills

-- A list of references (recommendation letter a plus)
+- List of three references (recommendation letters a plus)